Sekolah Dato' Abdul Razak: Establishment

 SDAR was established in Johor Bahru on 1 May 1956 as Sekolah Menengah Melayu (Malay Secondary School).
 The establishment of the school was based on the proposal from the 'Penyata Razak' (Razak Report) 1956.
-Among the main objectives of the formation of the school was to provide opportunities for bright and potential students from the Malay stream primary school to further their education to the secondary level.
+Among the main objectives of the formation of the school was to provide opportunities for bright and high potential students from the Malay stream primary school to further their education to the secondary level.

 When Sekolah Menengah Melayu was first established, there was no dedicated campus for the students.
 The first batch of students consisted of 80 boys and they were accompanied by three teachers.
 The group was assigned to a temporary location in Bukit Zaharah, Johor Bahru.
 In 1957, half of the original first batch students were assigned to enroll in a new location (now known as Sekolah Tuanku Abdul Rahman) in Ipoh.

 The remaining students were then relocated to Tanjung Malim, Perak, staying in the campus provided by the Sultan Idris Training College, SITC (currently known as Universiti Pendidikan Sultan Idris).
 With larger campus, more students were taken in and enrolment increased to 119.
 SITC Principal, R.A.
 Goodchild was appointed as the temporary principal of the new school and he was replaced by C.F.
 Daniels two months later.
 Within this period, the school teaching faculty increased to 11, including part-time teachers.

 On 5 January 1958, the school new campus building, located next to SITC, was opened and En.
 Ariffin Mohd Nam was appointed as the first school principal.

-School Renaming
+School renaming

 On 29 November 1958, the school was given a new name.
 The then Minister of Education, Mohamed Khir Johari, officially announced the school's new name as Sekolah Dato’ Abdul Razak, in honour of Dato’ Abdul Razak Hussein, who was the brainchild behind the school formation.
 Dato’ Abdul Razak himself, who was the Deputy Prime Minister at the time, officiated the renaming ceremony.
-“Berilmu Untuk Berjasa” became the official school motto.
+“Berilmu Untuk Berjasa”, which means "With Knowledge to Contribute", became the official school motto.